INSTALLATION

 <sonar.core.codeCoveragePlugin>jacoco</sonar.core.codeCoveragePlugin>

-<!-- force sonar to reuse reports generated during build cycle -->
+<!-- force sonar to reuse reports generated during build

 <sonar.dynamicAnalysis>reuseReports</sonar.dynamicAnalysis>